 The College of Education and Social Services

-The College of Education and Social Services (CESS) offers undergraduate programs in Human Development and Family Studies (HDFS), Social Work, and Teacher Education (Art, Early Childhood Education, Early Childhood Special Education, Elementary, Middle Level, Music, Physical Education, and Secondary Education).
+The College of Education and Social Services (CESS) offers undergraduate programs in Human Development and Family Sciences, Individually Designed, Social Work, and Teacher Education (Art, Early Childhood Education, Elementary, Middle Level, Music, Physical Education, and Secondary Education).
 First-year students may elect to be Undeclared/Undecided while exploring the above options within the college.
 All programs require coursework in the liberal arts and sciences along with professional preparation through courses and internships in school or community settings.

 Students must meet all requirements for each program set forth by the CESS Academic Affairs committee, the CESS Student Affairs committee, CESS faculty, the CESS dean, and the University Academic Affairs committee.
 Nine of the CESS undergraduate majors are nationally accredited and meet the standards of their professional group as follows:

 - Social Work: The Council on Social Work Education (CSWE)

 - Teacher Education: The Council for the Accreditation of Educator Preparation (CAEP), and the Vermont Standards Board for Professional Educators.